rushir/burrataboy/_posts/2019-08-13-Charlie-Bird.md

 So in yesterday's [review of Pasquale Jones](https://burrataboy.com/2019/08/12/Pasquale-Jones/), I mentioned it's older brother — [Charlie Bird](https://charliebirdnyc.com/).
 In many ways its similar, but feels a bit less formal, does away with the pizza, and adds a bit of seafood to the mix.

-Located in SoHo, Charlie Bird is a spot where you'd be just as comfortable sitting at the bar by yourself as you would with a group of friends at one of the tables outside.
+Located in the SoHo neighborhood of Manhattan, Charlie Bird is a spot where you'd be just as comfortable sitting at the bar by yourself as you would with a group of friends at one of the tables outside.
 By the way, I'm not certain of this but I think there is a little mini wood burning stove outside (you can smell the goodness when seated outside).

 ## Rating - 8.5
 - Taste: 9/10